Op27/UNJobs-Selective-Extractor/README.md

 # UNJobs-Selective-Extractor

 The **UNJobs-Selective-Extractor** is a Python-based tool designed to automate the collection of job listings from the UNJobs website.
-It not only aggregates a comprehensive list of opportunities but also filters these listings based on user-defined criteria, making it easier to find relevant UN job opportunities.
+It aggregates a comprehensive list of job opportunities and offers users the flexibility to filter these listings through interactive customization.
+Users can tailor their search to focus on opportunities that match either a set of default criteria or their specific interests and career goals.
+This feature ensures a personalized job hunting experience.

 https://github.com/Op27/UNJobs-Selective-Extractor/assets/39921621/7d947b4c-5779-47cc-817a-8353eff03392